Ambient-Impact/drupal-modules/readme.md

   * The patches in `ambientimpact_media` have been updated to apply against this core version.

+* 8.x:

-* 8.x - Refactored all modules into individual Composer packages in preparation for Git subtree split.
+  * Refactored all modules into individual Composer packages in preparation for Git subtree split.

+  * Moved all migrate modules to `ambientimpact_migrate/modules`